 Suffering from allergies is no fun, something that every single person in Portland with allergies is quick to tell you.
+We recently opened cleaning and maid services in Salem and I think it may be even worse.

 Allergies are a total nightmare no matter which way you put it.